-These statistics

-These statistics

-way be old a

-may be likely

-we likely

-changed. icycles are associated with more childhood injuries than any other consumer product other than the automobile.
+Bicycles are associated with more childhood injuries than any other consumer product other than the automobile.
 Each year, approximately 300 children ages 14 and under are killed in bicycle-related incidents and 400,000 more are injured.
-Ninety percent of bicyclerelated deaths are the result of collisions with motor vehicles.
+Ninety percent of bicycle-related deaths are the result of collisions with motor vehicles.
 Approximately 1,000 children are killed each year in pedestrian-related incidents.